 Upon Acceptance of your Student Research Competition

 Authors of all accepted submissions will receive instructions on how to submit the publication-ready copy of their Extended Abstract.
-Publication-ready submissions are due on 22 February 2018.
+Deadline and instructions regarding publication-ready submissions are emailed to accepted authors.
 A travel grant covering expenses for travel to CHI, including conference registration, transportation, lodging, and meals, up to a limit of US $500 will be provided to each student whose submission was accepted to the Student Research Competition.
 Students must be members of ACM to qualify for these awards.

 At the Conference